 In the same way that flour and yeast in the right proportions come together to make bread, portfolios are the recipes that intelligently create a financial plan greater than the sum of its parts.
-Each portfolio contains various assets mixed in different ways, and the performance of the final result can vary quite a bit between recipes.
+Each portfolio contains various index funds mixed in different ways, and the performance of the final result can vary quite a bit between recipes.

 Every chef naturally thinks his or her creation is the best and strives to portray it in its best light.
 For an everyday investor just trying to find a good plan, the amount of information from competing sources can sometimes be quite overwhelming and it’s hard to tell who to trust.
 The data presented here is my effort to level the playing field and provide a neutral resource to fairly compare the pluses and minuses of a variety of popular portfolio ideas.
 Many are promoted by famous financial professionals, but I’m not afraid to stack them up against amateur ideas or even my own research.
 Markets don’t care about credentials, and evidence is the great equalizer.